 In addition to helping those addicted get on the road to recovery, Elk Grove Village Cares is also about saving lives.
 According to the Illinois Department of Human Services, nearly 2,000 people in Illinois died of drug overdoses in 2016.
 Fully 80 percent of those fatalities were opioid related.
 Opioid-related overdoses are up 70 percent compared to 2013 statistics.

-Beginning in July, the Elk Grove Village Cares program will begin placing easy-to-use Narcan kits in nearly 20 public spaces so that life-saving treatment is easily accessible.
-Initially, kits will be placed at public facilities such as Village Hall, and the library, for example.
-The Village expects to expand the program to potentially include places of business and other locations.
+Beginning September 14, 2018, the Elk Grove Village Cares program began placing easy-to-use Narcan kits in public spaces so that life-saving treatment is easily accessible.
+Initially, kits were placed at over 20 locations, including private businesses, schools, churches, and public facilities such as Village Hall.
+The Village will continue to work with interested organizations and businesses that want to participate in this life-saving effort.

 Elk Grove Village is only the third community nationwide (Albuquerque, New Mexico and Gloucester, Massachusetts are the others) to launch a program where Narcan kits are so easily accessed in public.
 More information about Narcan can be found on the U.S. Food and Drug Administration website.